Welcome to Wealthcommon Currency Central

 cash advance you got in compensation as wages would

-automatically deduct a minimum based on the interest of previous cash advances as pay.
+automatically deduct a minimum based on the interest of previous cash advances given as pay.

 Would you agree to that deal?
 Of course not!
 Yet, when you accept the current